-New College has been home to the Woodland Indigenous Art Collection since 1979.
-Artists featured in the Collection include:
+New College has been home to the Woodland Indigenous Art Collection since 1979/80.

 What is Woodland style art?

-Copper Thunderbird (1932-2007), also known as Norval Morrisseau, an Anishinaabeg artist from Bingwi Neyaashi Anishinaabek First Nation, is credited as the founder of the Woodland style of art.
-He was the first Anishinaabeg to break the tribal rules of setting down Indigenous knowledges in picture form and was originally criticized for disclosing traditional spiritual knowledge.
-However, his unique style gained traction in the late 1960s, revitalizing traditional Anishinaabeg icons and inspiring many generations of artists from Northwestern Ontario and Manitoba.
+Copper Thunderbird (1932-2007), also known as Norval Morrisseau, an Anishinaabeg artist from Bingwi Neyaashi Anishinaabek First Nation, is credited as the founder of the Woodland school of art.
+He is credited as the first of the Anishinaabeg to paint Indigenous knowledges and was initially criticized for sharing cultural information this way.
+His unique style gained traction in the late 1960s, revitalizing traditional Anishinaabeg icons and inspiring many generations of artists from Northwestern Ontario and Manitoba.

 The Collection